 Weather

 We study the weather before our trip using a few different resources.
-On trip we check weather channels daily with a VHF marine transceiver.
+On trip we check the weather daily with a satellite messenger.
 You will be hiking in a temperate marine climate.
 Be prepared for all kinds of weather!

 Tides